So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 Oupa would have organised the train trip at a special rate or free, being a railway man!
 This is where he worked:

-I went looking and found – as so often – that Dad’s memory was good.
-Maybe the Grundlinghs and Solomons know more about this trip?
+And found – as so often – that Dad’s memory was good.
+Maybe the Grundlings and Solomons know more about this trip?
 What an adventure it must have been for the girls!
 Dad said he was worried sick his big sisters wouldn’t return!
 ‘Cried my eyes out!’ he said.
 He was eleven years old.

 Here’s the ship’s service history: